turingschool-examples/little-esty-shop/README.md

+# Little Esty Shop

 ## Background and Description

-"Little Etsy Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants, and admins can manage inventory, and fulfill customer invoices.
+"Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants, and admins can manage inventory, and fulfill customer invoices.

 ## Learning Goals
 - Practice designing a normalized database schema and defining model relationships